 - monitoring development

 - entering legal agreements, serving notices and promoting the best use of land.

 If you have questions about data or privacy, contact our data protection team at

 How we get your information

-We get applicant information in two ways – it is supplied to us directly (or via a planning agent on their behalf) or we receive it from a third party website that provides a transaction service.
+We get applicant information in two ways – it is supplied to us directly (either by applicants or via a planning agent on their behalf) or we receive it from a third party website that provides a transaction service.
 These include:

 - The Planning Portal